kentshenlim/Tic-Tac-Toe/README.md

 ### Project Overview

-- Web app written to practice Vanilla JavaScript
-- PVP Tic-Tac-Toe
+- The PVP Tic-tac-toe app is developed using the module pattern in Vanilla JavaScript, serving as a practice exercise.
 - Tested with Jest